zawakin/promptogen/docs/en/docs/index.md

 ### :material-thought-bubble: Problems with Existing Libraries

-Other libraries: Due to often managing everything from LLM communication to text generation and parsing, the following issues arise:
+Many other LLM-related libraries frequently handle everything, from the intricate details of LLM communication to text generation and parsing.
+This approach leads to several challenges:

 1. :material-thought-bubble: **Difficulty in forming a prompt-engineering ecosystem.**
 2. :material-thought-bubble: **High dependence on LLM, making it vulnerable to LLM changes and evolution.**
 3. :material-thought-bubble: **Complex implementation with low customizability.**

 ### :material-check-circle: Solutions

+To address these challenges, PromptoGen offers the following classes and interfaces:

 1. :material-check-circle: **`Prompt` Data Class**: **Fostering a prompt engineering ecosystem**
     - Defines basic LLM communication information (name, description, input/output info, template, examples).